Dr. Edith Rock Writing Workshop for Elders (Since 2003)

 Typically, the program runs from October through May each academic year.
 There is an application to join the group and a one-time suggested registration fee.
 No one is turned away, however.

-Those interested in learning more about the program are directed to Clarence V. Reynolds, director of literary programs, at (718) 804-8883 or email@example.com.
+Those interested in learning more about the program are directed to Donna Hill, interim director of literary programs, at (718) 804-8883 or email@example.com

 The Dr. Edith Rock Writing Workshop for Elders is sponsored by the Center for Black Literature at Medgar Evers College, CUNY; Poets & Writers; and the Amazon Literary Partnership.
 The Center receives generous support from the NYC Council Brooklyn Delegation and the Office of NYC Council Member Charles Barron.
 Also, the Center for Black Literature is supported in part by an American Rescue Plan Act grant from the National Endowment for the Arts to support general operating expenses in response to the COVID-19 pandemic.